-Although the upper bound from the inhomogeneous magnetic reheating is coming from the current Planck observation, it can put a constraint on the primordial non-Gaussianity in PMFs stronger than the forecasts based on the CMB spectral distortion in \citet{Ganc:2014wia}, in particular for the bluer tilted magnetic fields.
-This is the advantage of the inhomogeneous magnetic reheating which can be sensitive to smaller scales as shown in Fig.~\ref{fig: C k}.
+Although the upper bound from inhomogeneous magnetic reheating is coming from the current Planck observation, it can put a tighter constraint on the primordial non-Gaussianity in PMFs than the forecasts based on the CMB spectral distortion in \citet{Ganc:2014wia}, especially in the case of the bluer tilted magnetic fields.
+This is the advantage of inhomogeneous magnetic reheating which can be sensitive to smaller scales as shown in Fig.~\ref{fig: C k}.